Proving periodic solutions and branches in the 2D Swift Hohenberg PDE with hexagonal and triangular symmetry: Computer Assisted Analysis

 \section{Computer Assisted Analysis}

 In this section, we will discuss the computer assisted aspects of our approach.
 From now on, we will refer to $u$ as a sequence rather than a function unless other specified.
 First, we introduce some notation.
-Let $\ell^1_{j,\nu}$ denote the following Banach space { } Note that $\ell^1_{j,\nu}$ possesses the same sequences as the usual $\ell^1_{\nu}$ for sequences indexed on $\mathcal{Z}_{\mathrm{red}}(D_j)$.
-Given Fourier coefficients $u = (u_n)_{n \in \mathbb{Z}^2}, v= (v_n)_{n \in \mathbb{Z}^2}$ corresponding to the usual exponential Fourier series expansion, we define the discrete convolution as
+Let $\ell^1_{j,\nu}$ denote the following Banach space { } Note that a sequence in $\ell^1_{j,\nu}$ is also in the usual $\ell^1_{\nu}$.
+More specifically, $\ell^1_{j,\nu}$ contains the sequences indexed on $\mathcal{Z}_{\mathrm{red}}(D_j)$.
+Given Fourier coefficients $u = (u_n)_{n \in \mathbb{Z}^2}, v= (v_n)_{n \in \mathbb{Z}^2}$ corresponding to Fourier series of the form \eqref{usual_fourier_series}, we define the discrete convolution as

-where $\mathrm{conj}(\cdot)$ denotes complex conjugation.
-In the case of symmetric sequences $\ell^1_{j,\nu}$, we still denote $u*v$ the discrete convolution representing the product of two functions for consistency.
+In the case of symmetric sequences $\ell^1_{j,\nu}$, note that by using the relations determined by $\mathcal{Z}_{\mathrm{red}}(D_j)$, one can unfold a sequence of the form \eqref{def : H_fourier series} into one of the form \eqref{usual_fourier_series}.
+After performing this unfolding, then one can use \eqref{def : conv} to compute the discrete convolution.
+Since the result is the same, we still denote $u*v$ the discrete convolution representing the product of two functions for consistency.
 Additionally, given $u \in \ell^1_{j,\nu}$, we define

-the discrete convolution operator associated to $u$.To begin, we will state the main theorem we wish to apply.
+the discrete convolution operator associated to $u$.
+To begin, we will state the main theorem we wish to apply.
 Following this, we will construct various quantities needed to apply this theorem.
 Then, we will estimate the needed bounds which we will then rigorously evaluate on the computer.
 Let us begin with the main theorem.